Is there a “perfect” time to start looking for a new job? Yes! The best time to look for a job is while you still have a job!

 STEPS TO PROTECT YOUR CURRENT EMPLOYMENT

 Create a separate, web-based email account used solely for communications with prospective employers.
 Use something other than your full name when you create this new email account.
-Never, ever use your work email account as it is possible that your online activities are monitored, even if you work remotely.
+Never use your work email account as it is possible that your online activities are monitored, even if you work remotely.